Fulu: Design

 Fulu tend to have irregular strokes that resemble Chinese characters, often elongating existing words while incorporating non-character symbols.
 Taoist priests are the main interpreters of this eclectic writing system, and the characters can differ from sect to sect.
 The method of writing down these characters is generally passed down in secret from a Taoist priest to their disciples and treated as a special craft with which to communicate to local deities and spirits.
 According to Fudan University professor Ge Zhaoguang, the unreadability of Taoist talismanic is a type of 'linguistic archaism' deliberately designed to be incomprehensible, as "a veil of unfathomable otherwordliness" that allows only a small number of qualified clergy to adequately produce them.

 Some fulu appear to have been created from a composition of two Chinese characters, by stacking one atop of the other.
 This technique of synthesis was not unique to Taoists: fulu also appear on other kinds of Chinese charms, such as Buddhist coin charms and woodblock prints.
 Fulu style varies from sect to sect, with each having different incantations and different mudras used in their creation.
 Even the invocations used for a single deity will vary between sects.

 Healthcare

 Fulu and other talismanic techniques have been used for millennia in China as a healing method alongside medicines, meditation, acupuncture, astrology, and massage.
 At least as far back as the Eastern Han dynasty when the Taoist Way of the Taiping was founded, the practice was used to heal patients.
-Known as 祝由 (zhuyou) in medical writings, the use of talismans enjoyed official support between the Sui and the late Ming dynasties, though seeing decline when rival acupuncture practices were recognised by the imperial court as a medicinal discipline in the 6th century.
+Known as zhuyou (祝由 (zhùyóu)) in medical writings, the use of talismans enjoyed official support between the Sui and the late Ming dynasties, though seeing decline when rival acupuncture practices were recognised by the imperial court as a medicinal discipline in the 6th century.

 While rejected by traditional Chinese medicine, zhuyou continues to be widely used amongst Chinese folk healers today.
 With the growing influence of Western psychology in the 20th century, zhuyou began to be interpreted as a Chinese counterpart of Western hypnosis.